star-history/star-history/public/blog/prompt-engineering.md

 More companies than ever have launched their own AI tools, as simple as a chatbot to automation, or project management tools.
 As McKinsey [puts it](https://www.mckinsey.com/featured-insights/mckinsey-explainers/what-is-prompt-engineering), "Prompt engineering is likely to become a larger hiring category in the next few years".

 Obtaining desired results is not that complicated, but it requires practice to provide specific, clear instructions to the computers.
-We have got a great list for you, get started playing🤸.
+We have a great list for you, get started playing🤸.

 📧 *Subscribe to our [weekly newsletter here](https://star-history.beehiiv.com/subscribe).*